-She he dedicated her life to caring for the sick and exposing the contempt of abortion and eugenics for all humanity.
-Her speaking on behalf of the unborn generated national and international acclaim.
+Dr. Jefferson dedicated her life to caring for the sick and exposing the contempt of abortion and eugenics for all humanity.
+Her speaking on behalf of mothers and children generated national and international acclaim.
 Dr. Jefferson also was also among the 200 physician signers of a 1971 Americans United for Life amicus brief led by attorney Dennis J. Horan filed at the U.S. Supreme Court in Roe v.
 Wade and Doe v.
 Bolton.
-The brief included several pages of fetal photographs and other medical evidence to present the humanity and autonomy of the unborn child as a human being, and noted the fact that unborn children are also patients.
+The brief included several pages of fetal photographs and other medical evidence meant to reveal and underscore the humanity and autonomy of the child as a distinct member of the human family, and noted the fact that in medicine both mother and child are distinct patients.

-“I became a physician in order to help save lives," Dr. Jefferson reflected in 2003, “I am at once a physician, a citizen, and a woman, and I am not willing to stand aside and allow the concept of expendable human lives to turn this great land of ours into just another exclusive reservation where only the perfect, the privileged, and the planned have the right to live.”
+“I became a physician in order to help save lives," Dr. Jefferson once reflected, "I am at once a physician, a citizen, and a woman, and I am not willing to stand aside and allow the concept of expendable human lives to turn this great land of ours into just another exclusive reservation where only the perfect, the privileged, and the planned have the right to live.”

-Clarke Forsythe, Senior Counsel at Americans United for Life, remembers Dr. Jefferson “an impassioned pro-life doctor and persevering advocate, who fought for the right to life for decades until her last days.
-With a beautiful voice, she combined passion with articulation on pro-life medicine, law and human rights.”
+Clarke Forsythe, Senior Counsel at Americans United for Life, remembers Dr. Jefferson as "an impassioned pro-life doctor and persevering advocate, who fought for the right to life for decades and to her last days.
+With a beautiful voice, she combined passion with articulation on pro-life medicine, law, and human rights.”